ApiLogicServer/Docs/docs/index.md

 Of course, the Logic Bank engine (part of API Logic Server) is required for actual execution.
 Watch it in the video below.

+&nbsp;

+**Conclusion**

+As expected, large scale sub-system creation from GenAI is not practical.
+However, it is a great driver for engines, and for coding.
+API Logic Server leverages these strengths, and provides the missing microserve and logic automation.
 </details>

 &nbsp;